 Arrived in Adelaide, in October 1881, when her parents migrated to Australia.

-Artist and author, the daughter of H. W. Gibbs of Perth, WA, and Surrey, England.
-She was about four when she arrived in Western Australia with her parents in 1879.
-She was educated at the Church of England Grammar School, Perth, and later studied at art and technical schools in England.
+Artist and author, the daughter of H. W. Gibbs of Sussex, England, and Celia née Rogers.
+She was about four when she arrived in South Australia with her parents in 1881.
+The family moved to Western Australia and settled near Bunbury in August 1885.
+She was initially educated by a governess at the family home at Harvey River, then at private girl's schools in, Perth, and later studied at art and technical schools in England.

 The Gumnut Babies, her first book about Australian bush fairies, was published in 1916 in Sydney.
 Apart from the famous Snugglepot and Cuddlepie (1918), her publications include Flower Babies, Wattleblossom Babies, and other Gumnut fairytale books.
 Her "Bib and Bub" comic strip series ran for years in Sydney newspapers.